-The Journal of International Affairs publishes research and analysis from leading policymakers, practitioners, and academics.
+The Journal of International Affairs publishes research and analysis from leading policymakers, practitioners, and academics across a wide range of disciplines and issue areas in politics and international affairs.

 Essays are typically between 4,000 and 6,000 words and present comprehensive, original research and analysis of a given issue.
 Essays are the showcase pieces of the Journal’s print issues and undergo external peer review.